AlunAlun/Obsidian/Alun/Boating/Notes from PER practicals.md

 ### Mainsail Traveller
 - **When to use it?**: When close-hauled or on a close reach.
 - **What is it?**:  A track that allows to change angle of pull (and thus keep sail shape) without adjust tension on main sheet
 - **Why use it?**: In stronger winds on a close-haul, the boat will heel over uncomfortably.
 Sheeting out will reduce heel but also cause the *boom to rise*,   losing sail power and speed.
-By adjusting the traveller to leeward, you *spill wind from lower part of sail* (so the boat heels less), but you *keep leach tension* to keep the sail full of wind.
+By adjusting the traveller to leeward, you *spill wind from the **bottom** of sail* (so the boat heels less), but you *keep leach tension* to keep the sail full of wind.
 - **How to use it?**:
 	- **Super slight winds**: Lift traveller to windward - keeping boom on centerline with low sheet tension
 	- **Light winds (<8kn)**: Keep it in the middle (centerline), and keep sheet relatively loose to allow sail to fill